Parathyroid Hormone PTH Intact And Calcium

 Excess parathyroid hormone activity can also cause too much release of calcium from the bones, which results in hypercalcemia (abnormally high blood calcium levels), whereas hypofunction of the parathyroid gland results in hypocalcemia (abnormally low blood calcium levels).
 This test will also determine if your blood calcium levels are too high or low.

-- Abnormal blood calcium due to any other parathyroid glands disease.
+- Abnormal blood calcium due to any other parathyroid gland disease.

 If blood calcium levels are low, they stimulate the parathyroid glands to secrete more PTH.
 Conversely, high blood calcium levels cause the parathyroid glands to lower their production of PTH.

-Why and when do you need an intact PTH and calcium test?
+Why and when do you need a PTH Intact and calcium test?

 - Intense thirst.